 Direct Participation Programs and Alternative Investment Products

 Through our representatives we offer our clients a wide variety of direct participation programs and alternative investment products including, but not limited to: non-listed real estate investment trusts; private placements; 1031 exchange programs; interval funds and business development companies (collectively “Alternative Investment Products”).
 In addition to retail commissions or advisory fees, Broker-Dealer, RIA and/or Advisor Group receive revenue sharing in the form of a dealer manager reallowance of up to 150 basis points (1.5%) of the sales amount or up to 50 basis points (0.50%) of the net asset value as a marketing reallowance, the latter of which is paid annually when applicable.
 Broker-Dealer and/or Advisor Group also receive fixed amount payments from Alternative Investment Product Strategic Partners for attendance at meetings and marketing services.
 The marketing reallowance and fixed meeting payments are designed to compensate Broker-Dealer and/or Advisor Group for ongoing marketing and administration as well as education of its employees and representatives regarding these types of products.
-When Alternative Investment Products are held in an advisory account, the Alternative Investment Product can, depending on the Alternative Investment Product, be subject to revenue sharing in addition to the advisory fees charged.
+When Alternative Investment Products are held in an advisory account (regardless of custodian or platform), the Alternative Investment Product can, depending on the Alternative Investment Product, be subject to revenue sharing in addition to the advisory fees charged.
 However, in those instances, RIA is not paid the revenue sharing and it is paid to the Broker-Dealer and/or Advisor Group.
 For a current list of Alternative Investment Product Strategic Partners, please see ALTERNATIVE INVESTMENT PRODUCT STRATEGIC PARTNERS.

 Retirement Plan Strategic Partners Program